Obstetrics & Gynecology (OB-GYN)

 - Dyspareunia is painful sexual intercourse.

-- Urinary incontinence and urge urinary incontinence is an involuntary loss of urine due to lack of bladder control.
+- Urinary incontinence and urge urinary incontinence are involuntary loss of urine due to lack of bladder control.
 Watch a video to learn more.

 - Overactive bladder is the sudden urge to urinate.
 This condition may be due to your bladder's inability to store urine.

 - Pelvic organ prolapse occurs when pelvic organs slip out of place due to weakened muscles and ligaments.
 It often gives the sensation or feeling of sitting on a ball, or pelvic pressure or heaviness.